jdh8/wbridge5.book/constructive/minor/diamonds/README.md

 Beware that all these rebids are **nonforcing**.
 Responder can always pass when a game is unlikely.

+[The rebidding strategy][stra] is the same for all suit responses.
+The strategy is described in the page of major rebids for frequency and a more general overview.

+[stra]: ../major/README.md#summary-of-rebidding-strategy

 <dl>
   <dt>1♥, 1♠</dt>
   <dd>13~18 points, 4+ cards.</dd>